StackVista/stackstate-docs/setup/agent/agent-proxy.md

 ## Proxy for communication with StackState only

-A proxy can be configured to be used only for communication between StackState Agent V2 and StackState.
+A proxy can be configured only for communication between StackState Agent V2 and StackState.
 This can be set up either by using environment variables or by updating the Agent configuration file.

 ### Environment variables